whopay-table/table-api/readme.md

 table-web$ cp configs.production.env configs.env
 ```

-You also need to provide required SSL certificates in `table-api/cert` directory.
+You also need to provide required SSL certificates in `table-api/cert` directory and
+provide `table-api/data` directory to store files for database data in.

 ### Release a specific version